85th Support Command

+History

 World War I

 The 85th Division was constituted by the War Department in August 1917 and directed to be formed at Camp Custer, Michigan, with Major General Joseph T. Dickman assuming command on 25 August.
 The officer cadre was provided from the Regular Army, Officers' Reserve Corps, and National Army officer graduates of the First Officers Training Camps.
 The enlisted personnel were initially draftees, mostly from Michigan but also some from Wisconsin.
 The division was nicknamed the "Custer Division" after its training camp, which itself was named for General George Armstrong Custer, who had commanded the "Michigan Brigade" of cavalry during the American Civil War.
 Training began in September, but in October, 2,000 men were transferred from the division.
 In November, a draft of 10,800 men arrived at Camp Custer and the division attained a strength of 20,000.
 However, between January and July 1918, over 50,000 men arrived at Camp Custer, but more than 30,000 left, many passing through the division.
 By 30 April 1918, the 85th Division had declined to a strength of less than 12,000, but in May, 7,600 men joined the division from Camp Custer's depot brigade.
 In June, fresh drafts, including 2,500 from Camp Grant, Illinois, and 1,500 from Camp Zachary Taylor, Kentucky, drawn largely from Illinois, Indiana, and Kentucky, completed the division.
 The 85th Division sailed for England in July and August 1918, before moving to France.The Division was composed of the following units: